Schools and Centers

 Berkeley’s Center for Global Studies helps students prepare for the global business environment through the study of foreign languages and cultures.
 Meanwhile, the Teaching and Learning Commons helps faculty explore the latest trends in higher education.
 These initiatives exemplify Berkeley’s ongoing commitment to raising the bar in career-focused education.

 The School of Graduate Studies offers opportunities for advanced study.
-Building on Berkeley’s long tradition of successful business education, an initial M.B.A. program in Management will be offered beginning in fall 2015.
-Designed for working professionals, the program will draw upon students’ administrative experience to illustrate key business concepts.
+Building on Berkeley’s long tradition of successful business education, an M.B.A. program in Management was introduced in fall 2015.
+Designed for working professionals, the program draws upon students’ administrative experience to illustrate key business concepts.

 By complementing rigorous academic programs with practical, on-the-job experience, Berkeley College has been helping students graduate to a better future since 1931.
 Whether helping students prepare for their first jobs, change their professional directions, or advance their career goals, Berkeley College has made a difference in the lives of thousands of Berkeley College alumni and in the communities where they live and work.